The Best Packing List for Europe: How to Travel with Just a Carry-On Backpack

 The Complete European Packing List

 This list covers spring and fall European travel (April-May and September-October), which are my favorite times to visit.
 Those seasons offer the best combination of weather, crowds, and cost.
-Adjust the clothing section for your specific destination and season.
-The interactive printable version of this entire list is further down the page.
+Adjust the clothing section for your specific destination and season, and see the by-season section below for summer and winter swaps.
+A printable PDF version of this entire list is available further down the page.

 Packing List for Europe: Clothing